ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   It is REQUIRED that such evaluation succeeds, in order for AS to issue an access token and reply to DEV1 with a successful Access Token Response.

-As to the successul Access Token Response that AS sends to DEV1, the following applies.
+As to the successful Access Token Response that AS sends to DEV1, the following applies.

 * The "aud" and "scope" parameters are used as defined in {{RFC9200}}, and according to the transport profile of ACE used by DEV1 and DEV2.